frederic-perez/AmE-dictionary/data/dictionary.md

 __a hard pill to swallow__ _idiom_ Something, especially a fact or piece of news, that is unpleasant or difficult but which is unavoidable or must be accepted.
 __a hill of beans__ _idiom_ Something of little or no importance, value, or worth. _For all the congressman's posturing about overhauling the tax system, his plan to do so is just a hill of beans._
 __a hot hand__ _idiom_ A continuous period of great success, luck, or fortune; a winning streak.
+__a juggling act__ _idiom_ A difficult and/or precarious situation in which several things are being attempted or must be maintained at the same time.
 __a lean patch__ _idiom_ A period of failure, decline, or poor performance or results.
 __a life of its own__ _idiom_ The state of something that exists and thrives outside and beyond the control of the point of origin.
 __A list__ _n informal_ (A-list) A list or group of the most admired or desirable people, as for a job or social gathering: _a private party for Hollywood's A list._